WordPress-Phoenix/sm-dashboard-pages-navigator-tree/readme.txt

 Q: Where is the options panel?

 A: There is no options panel.
-The only changes you will see in the wp-admin is an additional column on the "posts" page that now has a Sticky Clicky Star.

 == Screenshots ==